Canadian Pacific Railway Limited (CP) attracts a new wave of investors despite economic turmoil - The Dwinnex

-Canadian Pacific Railway Limited (NYSE: CP) closed the day trading at $74.79 down -1.49% from the previous closing price of $75.92.
-In other words, the price has decreased by -$1.13 from its previous closing price.
-On the day, 2400141 shares were traded.
-CP stock price reached its highest trading level at $76.55 during the session, while it also had its lowest trading level at $74.46.
+The closing price of Canadian Pacific Railway Limited (NYSE: CP) was $75.80 for the day, up 0.89% from the previous closing price of $75.13.
+In other words, the price has increased by $+0.67 from its previous closing price.
+On the day, 2286598 shares were traded.
+CP stock price reached its highest trading level at $76.23 during the session, while it also had its lowest trading level at $75.14.

 Sponsored